sarahalang/alchemical-dictionaries/README.md

 ---

 # On the dictionaries
-These descriptions relie on the highly useful [Noscemus wiki](https://wiki.uibk.ac.at/noscemus/Main_Page) (see list of references below).
+These descriptions rely on the highly useful [Noscemus wiki](https://wiki.uibk.ac.at/noscemus/Main_Page) (see list of references below).
 The messy OCR that these TEI-dictionary encodings are based on was originally created in the NOSCEMUS ERC project at the University of Innsbruck.

 Many thanks to Stefan Zathammer for making this data available for this project.
 The goal which was to encode alchemical lexica/dictionaries using the TEI dictionary module to make the data accessible for digital humanities research and computational analysis.

 ## Sommerhoff's *Lexicon pharmaceutico-chymicum Latino-Germanicum et Germanico-Latinum*